FinTecSystems/xs2a-ios/README.md

 This iOS SDK allows for the integration of XS2A into native iOS apps.
-An [Android SDK](https://github.com/FinTecSystems/xs2a-android) is also available.
+An [Android SDK](https://github.com/FinTecSystems/xs2a-android) and a [React Native SDK](https://github.com/FinTecSystems/xs2a-react-native) is also available.

 ### Demo Screencast